BeskarDev/nexus-rpg/docs/05-combat/02-attacking.md

 On a successful attack, you deal damage to the enemy.

 - Your base damage is equal to half of the attribute you rolled your attack with.
-Per default, this is 1/2 Strength for melee weapons, 1/2 Agility for ranged weapons, 1/2 Spirit für mystic spells, and 1/2 Mind for arcane spells.
+Per default, this is 1/2 Strength for melee weapons, 1/2 Agility for ranged weapons, 1/2 Spirit for mystic spells, and 1/2 Mind for arcane spells.
 - You add extra damage from your weapon or spell, plus any extra damage from abilities or other effects.
 - The total amount of damage is then reduced by the enemy’s Armor Value (AV).
 Your damage can’t be reduced below 1.